leon4rd/test/README.md

-## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+## I knew i shouldn’t have ate that seafood.
+Because now i’m feeling a little… Eel